a-vishniavetski/google-location-history/README.md

 * altitude
 * probable activity the user (me) was undertaking

-Using this information it is possible to plot my locations on a map, depicting where and when I've been, using Matplotlib, Geopandas, and Shapely, as well as to analyzethe observation frequencies, activity frequencies and altitude history.
+Using this information it is possible to plot my locations on a map, depicting where and when I've been, using Matplotlib, Geopandas, and Shapely, as well as to analyze the observation frequencies, activity frequencies, and altitude history.

-## Output maps and graphs
+> ***The source code is located in the "Location History.ipynb" file.***

+## Visualizations
 ### _Color gradients are employed to indicate the recency of each location.
 Yellow points are the newest dates, dark blue points are the oldest dates._

 ![europe][europe]